Mondoñedo Cathedral

 The Cathedral of Mondoñedo is a Roman Catholic cathedral located in the town of Mondoñedo, in the region of Galicia, Spain.
-It features a combination of Romanesque and Gothic architectural styles, with most of the structure being built between 1219 and 1243.
-In the 18th century, the façade was remodeled, and the towers were added, giving the cathedral its present appearance.
+It features a combination of Romanesque, Gothic and Baroque architectural styles, with most of the structure being built in the 13th century.

 History

+In the sixth century, following the Anglo-Saxon invasion of Britain, a group of monks settled in the north of the Suebi Kingdom and founded the bishopric of Britonia.
+Due to its proximity to the sea, the bishopric was vulnerable to Viking attacks, prompting its relocation to the current site around 1112.

-Construction of the cathedral began in 1219, and it was consecrated in 1248.
-The façade features a Gothic rose window.
+Construction of the Romanesque cathedral began in 1219, and it was consecrated in 1248.
+In the 15th century, the old wooden roofs were replaced by stone ribbed vaults.
+The following century saw the addition of a Gothic rose window to the façade, measuring 5 metres in diameter with polychrome stained-glass panels.

+In the 18th century, the upper part of the façade was remodeled in Baroque style, incorporating two symmetrical towers, a balustrade and a frontispiece, giving the cathedral its present appearance.

-The cathedral was declared a national monument in 1902.
+It was declared a national monument in 1902.